geoffreylitt/wildcard-onward-paper/paper.md

 editing the data underlying a GUI application.
 We share that idea, but apply it to software customization, rather than building software from scratch.

 Another system in this space is ScrAPIr, by Alrashed et al. [@alrashed2020], which enables end users to access backend web APIs without programming.
-ScrAPIr shares a high level goal of end user empowerment, and also shares the idea of wrappers, by creating a shared library of wrappers around existing web APIs.
-However, unlike Wildcard, ScrAPIr targets explicit APIs exposed by developers, and also doesn't aim to extend the frontend interfaces of web applications.
+ScrAPIr shares our high level goal of end user empowerment, as well as the idea of wrappers, by creating a shared library of wrappers around existing web APIs.
+Unlike Wildcard, however, ScrAPIr targets explicit APIs exposed by developers.
+It also focused on backend services and doesn’t aim to extend the frontend interfaces of web applications.

 # Conclusion